Maumagnaguagno/HyperTensioN/docs/Representation.md

 ```

 They represent the same data, with PDDL giving more tokens to clarify what each field represents.
+Preconditions and effects are conjunctions of predicates and more complex expressions are yet to be supported.
 The following Ruby code is the intermediate representation obtained by one of the above representations.

 ```Ruby